FrederikTobner/JANUS/Documentation/Core-Principles/Philosophy.md

 - Predictable performance
 - Minimal runtime overhead
 - Explicit memory layout control
-- No hidden bullshit
+- No hidden costs

-We avoid C's weaknesses through discipline:
+We mitigate C's weaknesses through engineering discipline:
 - Strict naming conventions
 - Comprehensive documentation
 - Static analysis tools
 - Thorough code review

-**Bottom line:** C is the only language with a 50-year track record of building operating systems that don't collapse under their own complexity.
-Want to write an OS?
-Learn C. Everything else is a distraction marketed as "modern systems programming".

-Rust is perfect for web services where memory safety matters more than your ability to reason about hardware.
-When your "system" is a REST API that panics and restarts when something goes wrong, Rust's safety guarantees are actually useful.
-But kernels can't panic and restart - they ARE the system.
-The borrow checker can't save you when you're managing page tables and interrupt vectors.

-Zig is great for build systems and developer tools where comptime metaprogramming can eliminate boilerplate and you can afford to rewrite everything when the language breaks.
-But production systems need to compile in 10 years, not break when you upgrade the compiler.

-C++ works for game engines and desktop applications, but if you strip away libstdc++ (which you can't use in kernel mode) C++ becomes "C with worse syntax and hidden vtable indirection."

-Languages that add abstraction, complexity, and runtime overhead work fine in domains where you can afford those costs.
-Operating systems can't.

-- Linux kernel is pure C.
+- Zero-tolerance for warnings and undefined behavior

+**Summary:**

+C has a 50-year track record in operating system development.
+The language's simplicity, predictability, and direct hardware mapping make it well-suited for kernel work.

+Rust's memory safety guarantees are valuable in application domains where crashes are acceptable and memory safety is the primary concern.
+In kernel space, where crashes are unacceptable and most operations require `unsafe` anyway, the ownership model provides limited practical benefit.

+Zig's modern features (comptime, error unions, allocator parameters) address real limitations in C, but the language's pre-1.0 status and evolving semantics create stability concerns for long-lived kernel code.

+C++ adds features useful for large applications (RAII, templates, classes) but requires disabling most of them (exceptions, RTTI, STL) in freestanding environments, leaving primarily the downsides (hidden costs, complex name mangling).

+Each language excels in its target domain.
+For kernel development, C's directness and maturity remain compelling.

+**Industry Usage:**

-- FreeBSD, OpenBSD, NetBSD - all C.
+- Linux, FreeBSD, OpenBSD, NetBSD: Pure C
-- Embedded RTOSes (FreeRTOS, Zephyr, ThreadX) - C. Bootloaders (GRUB, U-Boot) - C or assembly.
+- Embedded RTOSes (FreeRTOS, Zephyr, ThreadX): C
+- Bootloaders (GRUB, U-Boot): C and assembly
-- macOS kernel core is C (XNU's Mach and BSD layers), though IOKit uses restricted C++ for driver frameworks.
+- macOS (XNU kernel): C for Mach and BSD layers, restricted C++ for IOKit driver framework
-- Windows NT uses C++ with no exceptions, no RTTI, no STL - basically "C with vtables and constructors nobody ever asked for in the kernel development space."
-If you're taking kernel engineering advice from the people who brought you decades of blue screens and a registry that corrupts itself, you've already lost.
-Windows using C++ doesn't prove C++ works for kernels, it proves the opposite.

-Successful, stable production kernels are C. The one major kernel written in restricted C++ is famous for crashing, bloat, and security vulnerabilities.
-Languages promising to replace C for systems programming have yet to produce a single kernel that runs production workloads at scale.
+- Windows NT: Restricted C++ (no exceptions, no RTTI, minimal STL usage)

+The vast majority of production operating systems are written in C. The few exceptions use heavily restricted subsets of other languages that remove most of their distinctive features.
+Alternative systems languages have yet to produce kernels running production workloads at scale, though projects like Rust-for-Linux and RedoxOS are exploring new approaches.

 ### Kernel-Space Discipline
 Kernel code requires higher standards: